pinecone-io/canopy/README.md

 This will open a similar chat interface window, but will send your question directly to the LLM without the RAG pipeline.

-### 5. Stop the **Canopy** service
+### 5. Stop the **Canopy** server

-To stop the service, simply press `CTRL+C` in the terminal where you started it.
+To stop the server, simply press `CTRL+C` in the terminal where you started it.

-If you have started the service in the background, you can stop it by running:
+If you have started the server in the background, you can stop it by running:

 ```bash
 canopy stop